C5T/Current/TypeSystem/README.md

 * a `A a = Value<A>(x)` retrieval, or
 * the `x.Call(visitor)` pattern, where `visitor` is an instance of a struct/class that can be `operator()`-called for any of the underlying types.

+The former two syntaxes return an xvalue, which can be captured into a reference, assigned to, etc.

 The latter syntax is recommended as it's a) more efficient, and b) ensures the compile-type guarantee no inner type is left out.

 # Serialization